-Introduction
+197 1 Introduction

-During the execution of a public-key-based key-establishment scheme specified in either of the National Institute of Standards and Technology (NIST) Special Publications [SP 800-56A]1 or [SP 800-56B]2, a key-derivation method may be required to obtain secret cryptographic keying material.
-This Recommendation specifies the key-derivation methods that can be used, as needed, in those key-establishment schemes.
-The keying material derived using these methods shall be computed in its entirety before outputting any portion of it, and shall only be used as secret keying material - such as a symmetric key used for data encryption or message integrity, a secret initialization vector, or, perhaps, a key-derivation key that will be used to generate additional keying material (possibly using a different derivation process - see [SP 800-108]3).
-The derived keying material shall not be used as a key stream for a stream cipher.
+During the execution of a public key-based key-establishment scheme specified in either of the 198 National Institute of Standards and Technology (NIST) Special Publications [SP 800-56A]1 or [SP 199 800-56B],2 a key-derivation method may be required to obtain secret cryptographic keying 200 material.
+This Recommendation specifies the key-derivation methods that can be used, as needed, 201 202 in those key-establishment schemes.
+The keying material derived using these methods shall be 203 computed in its entirety before outputting any portion of it and shall only be used as secret keying material, such as a symmetric key used for data encryption or message integrity, a secret 204 205 initialization vector, or, perhaps, a key-derivation key that will be used to generate additional keying material (possibly using a different derivation process; see [SP 800-108]3).
+The derived 206 207 keying material shall not be used as a key stream for a stream cipher.

-1 SP 800-56A, Recommendation for Pair-Wise Key-Establishment Schemes Using Discrete Logarithm Cryptography.
+1 SP 800-56A, Recommendation for Pair-Wise Key-Establishment Schemes Using Discrete Logarithm Cryptography

-2 SP 800-56B, Recommendation for Pair-Wise Key-Establishment Schemes Using Integer Factorization Cryptography.
+2 SP 800-56B, Recommendation for Pair-Wise Key-Establishment Schemes Using Integer Factorization Cryptography

-3 SP 800-108, Recommendation for Key Derivation Using Pseudorandom Functions (Revised).
+3 SP 800-108, Recommendation for Key Derivation Using Pseudorandom Functions (Revised)

-2 Scope and Purpose
+208 2 Scope and Purpose

-This Recommendation specifies two categories of key-derivation methods that can be employed, as required, as part of a key-establishment scheme specified in [SP 800-56A] or [SP 800-56B].
+This Recommendation specifies two categories of key-derivation methods that can be employed, as required, to derive keying material from a shared secret Z generated during the execution of a

+210 as required, to derive keying inaterial from a shared secret 2 generated during the 211 key-establishment scheme specified in [SP 800-56A] or [SP 800-56B].